bwplotka/my/web/content/posts/sig-obs-tl.md

 ...and much more!
 This, sometimes annoying, stuff is vital for the project to be usable, reliable, and easy to start with.
-So why almost every project rebuild these tooling and facilities from scratch rather than reuse them? (: It would be nice to get together and learn from each other, especially when we are part of the same foundation and topic! (:
+So why almost every project rebuild these tooling and facilities from scratch rather than reuse them? (: It would be nice to get together and learn from each other, especially when we are part of the same foundation and domain! (:

 > **Action Item**: If you are active in a CNCF project and need help, try to check out if a similar problem has already been solved in another project!
 You can use SIG Observability space for this freely, so [reach us!](#how-you-can-reach-us)